 Through these processes the Compliance, Risk and Legal Functions also take responsibility for reporting information to the Board and its committees.
-The oversight of conduct risk has remained a key focus of the Conduct Committee during 2018.
-The Committee receives a report from the CRO at each meeting which covers any material concerns regarding conduct risk and the treatment of customers generally, along with details and an assessment of the adequacy of management's response.
+The oversight of conduct risk has remained a key focus of the Conduct Committee during 2020.
+The Committee receives a report from the Chief Conduct & Compliance Officer (CCCO) at each meeting which covers any material concerns regarding conduct risk and the treatment of customers generally, along with details and an assessment of the adequacy of management's response.

-The CRO has responsibility for prudential and conduct regulatory risk management, whilst the General Counsel is responsible for monitoring legal developments.
+The CRO and CCCO have responsibility for prudential and conduct regulatory risk management, whilst the General Counsel is responsible for monitoring legal developments.